szapp/FeatShare/doc/config.rst

 .. glossary::

     diffGUIstyles.background
-        This is the canvas (background) color, below the text.
+        This is the canvas (background) color, beneath the text.

     diffGUIstyles.default
         This is the font color.